Menu

 • Support the development of an equity-driven telecommunications workforce

-5. New Design Standards for Improving Infrastructure and Building Resilience against
+7. New Design Standards for Improving Resilience of Infrastructure and Facilities against political/environmental events

 • Storm Water Storage for Drought Resistance

-• New standards borne from responding to a crisis that will likely reoccur.
+• New standards borne from responding to a crisis that is likely to recur.

 • Inclusivity: Innovative integration of Cultural Artforms and Amenities into Architecture and Infrastructure